konspyre/TinyMotion/README.md

 ### Notes on XBee

-Pin hibernate must be enabled on the XBee to see any real power savings, as it is the largest consumer of power in the project.
-Under power options in X-CTU, enable `Pin Hibernate`.
+Pin hibernate must be enabled (**only**) on the TinyMotion's XBee to save power.
+Under `Sleep Modes (NonBeacon)` in X-CTU, select `1 - PIN HIBERNATE` in the `(0) SM - Sleep Mode` category.
+Click 'Write' to finalize the change.

 If this is your first time setting up an XBee, try Adafruit's helpful guide which walks you through the setup process.
 It can be found [here](http://www.ladyada.net/make/xbee/configure.html).

-The ATtiny chip will wake up the XBee when it needs to transmit data by pulling on the DTR pin.
+The ATtiny chip will wake up the XBee when it needs to transmit data by changing the DTR pin.